alibabacloud-howto/microservices/README.md

 5. Verify the application updated

-    After your deploy finished, access to your website.
+    After your deploy finished, access your website.
 If you can see an user's ID and name on the page, the update succeeded!

 Now, you completed to host a website with your front-end web application which can request and get the response data from the back-end server!